usc-mrel/RETSE_Metal/README.md

 ```

 ## Output
+All the outputs will be saved as cfl files.

 After ```show_results```, ```img_recon``` has 5 multi-slice TSE images, including Dir.1 TSE, corrected Dir.1 TSE, Dir.2 TSE, corrected Dir.2 TSE, corrected image from PES-SENSE.

+## References and Acknowledgements